Big. Bold. Colourful. Captivating.

 This country is dotted with architectural gems that not only make prime photo ops but create excellent experiences when visiting.

 Whether revealing fascinating histories or delivering jaw-dropping views, each of these beaut buildings is more than just a pretty façade.

 Experience their intricacies inside and out.

-Built in 1888, this glorious two-storey structure is a throwback to the city’s wealthy gold-rush days, and both its frontage and interior are up for a photo shoot.
-The arcade is joined by other opulent structures and attractions in town that revive the enthralling gold-filled days.
+Built in 1888, this glorious two-storey structure is a throwback to the town's wealthy gold-rush days, and both its frontage and interior are up for a photo shoot.
+The arcade is joined by other opulent structures and attractions that revive the enthralling gold-filled days.

-This glittering stretch of coast is renowned for its skyscrapers among which are several captivating creations.
+This glittering stretch of coast is renowned for its skyscrapers among which there are several captivating designs.
 Q1 Tower is the tallest and best known and has an observation deck for soaking up stunning vistas.
 Soul and The Wave are worth a neck-craning peek, too.

 This is the western world’s largest stupa with a base measuring 50sq m coupled with a height of 48m.
 Add to the mix a bold white exterior and this sacred Buddhist building, on the outskirts of Bendigo, easily grabs attention.
 Self-guided and group tours of the stupa are insightful and compelling.

 One of Australia’s most revered art museums moved to a brand-new residence in late 2021, and the structure is formidable.
 In fact, it’s wasted no time clinching a prestigious architectural award.
 The multi-level building comes complete with a rooftop viewing deck, while art buffs should note the prized ceramics collection and assorted Indigenous art among more.